 Common Reasons You're Not Cited in ChatGPT

-When a brand is missing from ChatGPT search, it is usually one of these, roughly in order of frequency:
+When a brand is missing from ChatGPT search, it is usually one of these, starting with the ones we see most in our scans:

-1. OAI-SearchBot is blocked.
-A robots.txt rule or WAF setting keeps the crawler out.
+- OAI-SearchBot is blocked.
+A robots.txt rule or WAF (web application firewall) setting keeps the crawler out.
 Fix this first; nothing else matters until it is fixed.

 Work that list top to bottom.
 The first two are technical and binary; the last three are content and authority.
-Most sites stall on number one without knowing it.
+In our scans, number one is the most common sticking point, and the owner almost never knows.

 Frequently Asked Questions